MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-policy-cpp.md

 ## Create a policy handler

-The first step required in obtaining policy actions in the Policy API, is to a create a `PolicyHandler` object.
-This class implements the functionality required to get the list of actions a specific label must take, as well as the function to trigger an audit event.
+The first step required in obtaining policy actions, is to create a `PolicyHandler` object.
+This class implements the functionality required to get the list of actions a specific label must take, and the function to trigger an audit event.

 Creating the `PolicyHandler` is as easy as calling the `PolicyEngine`'s `CreatePolicyHandlerAsync` function using the promise/future pattern.